westpoint-neural-networks/final-project-wjwswain/drWatson/README.md

 <div align="left">

 # Dr Watson: A Study in Scraping
-* Project Goal: Train a BERT-style language model to generate Doylesque text using open-domain Sherlock Holmes stories.
+* **Project Goal**: Train a BERT-style language model to generate Doylesque text using open-domain Sherlock Holmes stories.
 Generated text then fed as input to voice clone and audio animated as Dr Watson.

 ## Directory Structure:
 * 'motion_model' = first-order motion model code